 Children will also have the opportunity to join in Irish cultural activities through preparation for and participation in the local Féis.
 School organised participation in Parish devotions and liturgical celebration is also promoted as part of the school's Religious Education programme.
 Senior pupils are encouraged to become Altar Boys and Altar Girls to assist at school and Parish Masses, including funeral Masses of close family members.
-Pupils from Year 5-7 can participate in after-school activities such as Art And Crafts and Gardening Clubs.
-Year 7 are offered participation in a Cycling Proficiency programme and an after-school Homework Club.
-All pupils are given the opportunity to participate in after-school multi-sports/Gaelic sessions.
+Pupils from Pupils can participate in after - school activities such as Art And Crafts and Gardening Clubs.
+Year 7 participate in a Cycling Proficiency programme and an after-school Homework Club.
+All pupils are given the opportunity to participate in after-school multisport/Gaelic sessions.